vikrant82/trace_analyzer/README.md

 ## Output

-The script generates a markdown file (`trace_analysis.md` by default) with two main sections:
+The tool generates comprehensive reports with multiple sections:

+### 1. Summary Statistics
+- Total requests, time, services, and endpoints
+- Quick overview of the entire trace analysis

+### 2. Trace Hierarchy (Interactive Visual Tree)
+- **Visual tree representation** showing complete request flow from root to leaves
+- Parent-child relationships with accurate timing breakdowns
+- **Dynamic highlighting slider** (5-95% threshold) to identify bottlenecks
+  - Default: 10% - highlights nodes contributing 10%+ of total trace time
+  - User-adjustable in real-time
+  - Color-coded borders and metrics for quick visual identification
+- Shows normalized endpoints with parameter values
+- Displays both **Total Time** (including children) and **Self Time** (excluding children)
+- Expand/collapse controls for deep trace navigation
+- Eliminates service mesh duplicates for clean visualization

-### 1. Incoming Requests by Service
+### 3. Services Overview (Incoming Requests by Service)
 - Shows **only incoming HTTP requests** that each service receives (relative paths)
 - Excludes outgoing calls to other services
 - Separate table for each service with their received endpoints
 - Includes count and **total time spent** per endpoint
 - **Sorted by total time (descending)** - slowest endpoints appear first

-### 2. Service-to-Service Calls (Outgoing)
+### 4. Service-to-Service Calls (Outgoing)
 - Shows **outgoing HTTP calls** from one service to another
 - Extracted from full URLs (e.g., `http://data-service.data-service.svc...`)
 - Grouped by caller → callee service pairs
 - Each pair shows which endpoints are called with counts and total time
 - **Sorted by total time (descending)** per service pair

+### 5. Kafka/Messaging Operations
+- Consumer and producer operations
+- Message processing spans
+- Performance metrics per operation

 The report also includes:
-- Summary statistics at the top (requests and time)
-- Table of contents with links to each service section (includes time per service)
+- Table of contents with links to each section
 - Console output with service-level statistics and **top 10 slowest endpoints**
+- Interactive web interface with sortable tables

 ### Example Output